 Table of Contents

-The first step is to import the GPG key to verify the authenticity of the packages.
-In your terminal, execute the following command.
+The initial step is to import the GPG key to verify the authenticity of the packages.
+Open your terminal and run the following command:

 sudo rpm --import https://keys.openpgp.org/vks/v1/by-fingerprint/034F7776EF5E0C613D2F7934D29FBD5F93C0CFC3